MTFA: Multiple Time Frame Analysis in Forex Trading

 There are several types of Forex analysis.
-Most traders will know about fundamental, sentiment and technical analysis.
-There is another type of analysis which can be forgotten but is something that most, if not all, traders will have come across - particularly, those interested in technical analysis, and that is Forex multiple time frame analysis.
+Most traders will know about fundamental analysis, market sentiment, and technical analysis.
+There is another type of analysis which can be overlooked at times, but is something that most, if not all, traders will have come across at some point - particularly, those interested in technical analysis, and that is Forex Multiple Time Frame Analysis (MTFA).
 This type of analysis is easily forgotten by traders as they pursue more specific markets.

-In specialising as a momentum trader, day trader and event risk trader, or breakout trader, many participants of the market lose sight of the larger trend and may miss clear levels of both support and resistance and fail to notice high probability entry-stop levels.
+When specialising as a momentum trader, a day trader, an event risk trader, or a breakout trader, many participants of the market lose sight of the larger trend and may miss clear levels of support and resistance, and may also fail to notice high probability entry-stop levels.
 The overall purpose of this article is to explore what multiple time-frame FX analysis stands for and how to understand it.

-Multiple time frame analysis in Forex trading first of all involves monitoring the same currency pair across various frequencies, also known as time compressions.
+Multiple time frame analysis (or MTF) in Forex trading involves monitoring the same currency pair across various frequencies, also known as time compressions.
+MTF trading is a process of looking into different time frames and aligning both trend, momentum, and direction.
 Since there is no real maximum as to how many of the frequencies can be monitored, or which particular ones to choose, there are instead general guidelines that the majority of traders follow.

 Another contemplation for a higher frame of time in this range is in fact interest rates.
 Often used as a reflection of an economy's health, the interest rate is an essential element in pricing exchange rates.
 Under most circumstances, the capital will flow toward the currency with the higher rate in a pair, as this relates to much greater returns on investments.

 The Appliance of Medium-term Time Frames